Find schools that offer these popular programs

 - Medical and Health Professions

 Taking the GED Test

-The GED test is taken on computer and is available in English and Spanish.
+The GED test is taken on a computer and is available in English and Spanish.
 You cannot take the GED test online, and the fee for the test varies by state.
-The GED Testing Service website, GED.com, offers a database of testings sites, and you can find the location nearest to you by entering an address or zip code.
+The GED Testing Service website, GED.com, offers a database of testing sites, and you can find the location nearest to you by entering an address or zip code.

 Preparing for the GED